- ACRONYMS AND DEFINITIONS

 - Summary

-- The two trials above had conflicting results, with one finding a benefit with evening dosing and the other finding no effect.
-Both studies were very large and similar in design, so it's difficult to favor one over the other.
-Additional trials evaluating the morning versus evening effect are currently underway.
-Given the current evidence, patients should be advised to take their medications at whatever time optimizes their compliance.
+- The effects of bedtime versus morning dosing were mixed in the two trials above, with one finding a benefit and the other none.
+Both studies were large and similar in design, making it difficult to favor one over the other.
+Additional trials evaluating the effects of dose timing are underway.
+Given the current evidence, patients should be advised to take their medications at a time that optimizes their compliance.

 - Design: Randomized controlled trial (N=621 | length = 6 months) in black patients with uncontrolled hypertension